wymeditor/wymeditor/docs/wymeditor_development/coding_standard.rst

 some were used initially.
 Do **not** add these,
 despite the fact that some files currently use them.
+Pull requests that remove a file-wide exception and fix the resulting lint problems are greatly appreciated.

 Current vs Ideal
 ================